 Oh, forgot all about that call monitoring calibration session…

-We’d often do these sessions with a few service representatives, a manager or two, and s couple of people from our Sitewide Quality Monitoring group.
+We’d often do these sessions with a few service representatives, a manager or two, and a couple of people from our Sitewide Quality Monitoring group.

-It was amazing how often the perceptions of how the call went differed greatly.
+It was amazing how often the perceptions of how the call went differed significantly.

-This one particular time, we held this big session with, like I said, ~40 members of our management team.
+This one particular time, we held this big session with, like I said, ~40 members of our leadership team.

-We listened to a call from the wife (a joint signer on the Checking account with her husband) where it was pretty obvious that her husband inadvertently paid the phone company twice (via on-line banking bill payment), but failed to pay Visa.
+We listened to a call from the wife (a joint signer on the Checking account with her husband) where it was pretty obvious that her husband inadvertently paid the phone company TWICE, for 2 different amounts (via our on-line banking bill payment function), but failed to pay the Visa bill.

-She advised the wife to have her husband call Citi when he got home from work.
+The rep advised the wife to have her husband call Citi when he got home from work that night.